The Public Good on WUFO AM 1080, Tuesdays at 1pm

 The Public Good is brought to you in part by the law firm of Lipsitz and Ponterio, the only law firm in Western New York representing former coke oven workers in claims for cancer of the lung and other organs resulting from exposure to coke oven emissions.

-You can listen to, AND WATCH, previous programs here:
+You can watch previous programs here:

 July 1: Emma Smalley, Laura Sweat, and Emani Pollard of the Good Neighbors Federal Credit Union discuss their efforts to established a neighborhood financial institution on Buffalo’s West Side.
 Click here to view the video.